keefmoon/JustPromises/README_Swift.md

 - Error: Providing the relevant error
 - Cancelled: `cancel()` was called before the Promise could complete.

-`Promise` has a generic constraint that defineds the type of result that is expected, for instance a promise that retrived an image from a network resource might be have the type `Promise<UIImage>`.
+`Promise` has a generic constraint that defines the type of result that is expected, for instance a promise that retrived an image from a network resource might have the type `Promise<UIImage>`.

 A `Promise` is instantiated by providing a block which will be fired when the Promise is executing, and the promise itself is provided as a parameter for convenience.